Written by Ron Scaglia Friday, 16 October 2009 00:00

 Said Pinto, “Because of the programs we’ve put in place you don’t see the mass exodus in Oyster Bay as you do in other parts of the county.
 People want to move here and stay here because of the job we’ve done.
 I really feel comfortable with the leadership of Supervisor Venditto.
 We have the town in the right place and going in the right direction.”

 Pinto also scoffs at charges from his opponents that the current town board has raised to unacceptably high levels.
 According to Pinto, town taxes comprise just ten cents of every tax dollar and that the town has been able to provide its residents with many services and benefits from the small component of taxes that go to the town.

-Erin Reilley, a Farmingdale resident, is running for Oyster Bay Town Council on the Democrat and Working Families Party lines.
+Erin Reilley, a Farmingdale resident, is running for the position of Oyster Bay Council Member.
+She is running on the Democrat and Working Families lines.

 “I’m running because as a young person, I know how difficult it is for young people to buy a home and stay on Long Island,” said Reilley.
 “I want to keep our young people and our seniors here.
 I don’t want them to be forced off Long Island.
 They are getting taxed off the island.
 The current board’s pattern of raising taxes every other year is irresponsible.”

 Reilley is an environmental grants manager.
 She seeks state and federal funding for road and community improvement.
 She states that in that capacity she has raised over two and one half million dollars for environmental programs here on Long Island.
 She feels that her experience in bringing tax dollars back to Long Island, along with her creative thinking, will serve her well on the Oyster Bay Town Council.